masteranonime/masteranime-dl/README.md

 ## Feedback

-If you encounter any problems at all, feel free to open up issues about them.
+If you encounter any problem at all, feel free to open up issue about it.
 Be sure to include the text printout of the error.